katjone/react_todo_walkthrough/sprints/Sprint1.md

 export default Header
 ```

 In this file, we've grabbed some dependencies and stored them in variables and then defined a component.
 The `Link` component is exactly what you think it is, a link to another route.
-You can think of it as `data-ui-sref` in angular or even an `href` in plain 'ol HTML.
+You can think of it as an `href` in plain 'ol HTML.

 Awesome!
 We now have a header showing up!
 Click between the `Home` and `Todos` links.
 It should route to your `Home` and `TodosContainer` components.